ZuluSpl0it/siaprime-ui/doc/Testing.md

 # Testing

-Testing SiaPrime-UI is fairly immature and needs many more tests written to aide development.
+Testing ScPrime-UI is fairly immature and needs many more tests written to aide development.

 ## Technologies